 You can also create a new hardware profile by clicking the button in the bottom left.
 You'll then see this screen:

 But going back to the Select Hardware dialogue box, and our new Nexus One Android Virtual Device, click the Next button to see this screen:

 In the image above, we've selected Nougat at the top.
 You need to select something here, otherwise you'll get an error at the bottom of the screen and you won't be able to click the button at the bottom to continue.
 If there is no item to click, select one of the download links.
 Android Studio will then update your software.

 Again, leave these settings on their defaults.
 Now click the Finish button at the bottom.
 You will be returned to the Select Deployment Target dialogue box where you will see that your new virtual device has been added.
 If you don't see this dialog box, you should see your new virtual device on the dropdown list to the left of the Run button.

 Select the device and click OK on the dialogue box.
 Your virtual device will start up.

 Running your apps on a virtual device is a lot slower than on a real device.
-It can a considerable amount of time, in fact, before the apps loads!
+It can take a considerable amount of time, in fact, before the apps loads!